wso2/docs-ei/en/micro-integrator/docs/concepts/data-services.md

 retrieving data.

 A transaction manager is set up in the middle of these transactions for effective coordination and management.
-This feature uses Java Transaction API (JTA), which allows distributed transactions to be carried out across multiple XA resources in a Java environment.
+This feature uses the Java Transaction API (JTA), which allows distributed transactions to be carried out across multiple XA resources in a Java environment.
 You can also override this transaction manager.

-### Batch processing
+## Batch processing

 A data service is an interface that receives requests from data consumers and performs the requested tasks in the relevant data stores.